wcerny/DELVE6_Paper/README.md

-## Disclaimer:
+## Authorship Disclaimer:
-WRC makes claims are made to the originality of the codes presented herein.
+WRC makes no claim of authorship and/or originality to the codes presented herein.
+Codes presented here include contributions from many authors, both within and outside of the DELVE Collaboration.
+This code is provided exclusively for purposes of reproducing the results/figures presented in the manuscript.